natemartin/FloodIt/README.md

 FloodIt
 =======

-A Java implementation of the game FloodIt along with search AI implementations.
+A Java implementation of the game FloodIt along with a heuristic search based AI player.
 Done for CS4511W.